YashMathur/ASCIInator/README.md

 #ASCIInator

 A python program that converts images into ASCII art and pixel art.
-(NOTE: ensure that your terminal supports ISO-8613-3 24-bit foreground color setting for outputing pixel art correctly. macOS's default terminal is not known to support.
+(NOTE: ensure that your terminal supports ISO-8613-3 24-bit foreground color setting for outputing pixel art correctly. macOS's default terminal is not known to support it.
 Use iTerm2.)

 Authors: Yash Mathur (@YashMathur), Ambareesh Balaji (@ambyjkl)